Weary Sinner Happy For Day Off After Battling Into Shanghai Last 16 - UrduPoint

 "To be honest in the first set I should have done better.
 The second and third were even closer... but at the end I'm happy to win."

+Wu is the second Chinese player Alcaraz has defeated this tournament, having beaten Shang Juncheng on Saturday.

+"Thank god I'm not going to play a Chinese player again, I hope more people will cheer for me!"
+Alcaraz joked.

-Play was only possible under the roof of the main court as rain forced matches on the outside courts to be postponed for the second day in a row.
+Play was only possible under the roof of the main court, with rain forcing matches on outside courts to be postponed for the second consecutive day.

 Recent Stories